MicroEJ/docs/PlatformDeveloperGuide/systemView.rst

-.. note:: If your target board uses a ST-Link to flash the firmware, follow instructions provided by SEGGER Microcontroller https://www.segger.com/products/debug-probes/j-link/models/other-j-links/st-link-on-board/ to re-flash the ST-LINK on board with a J-Link firmware.
+.. note:: Since the software SystemView is only compatible with J-Link, if your target board uses a ST-Link to flash the firmware, follow instructions provided by SEGGER Microcontroller https://www.segger.com/products/debug-probes/j-link/models/other-j-links/st-link-on-board/ to re-flash the ST-LINK on board with a J-Link firmware.

 Troubleshooting
 ===============